richard-roberts/SalientPoses/_pages/home.md

 Salient Poses performs an **optimal keyframe-reduction**.
 The idea of the reduction is that we keep only the **most important keyframes**.
-Salient Poses provides not only one solution, but an **entire range of solutions**
+Salient Poses provides not only one solution but an **entire range of solutions**
 (the different solutions offer different levels of compression).
 After you choose the right solution for you,